 Chest Expansion (Opening the Chest)

-One of the most fulfilling ways to counteract the tightness that occurs from daily activities is through a chest expansion stretch.
+One of the most fulfilling ways to counteract the tightness that builds up from daily activities is through a chest expansion stretch.
 Stand or sit up tall, interlace your fingers behind your back, and gently lift your arms while opening your chest forward.
 Breathe deeply, and feel the invigorating energy flowing through your heart space.

 Hip Flexor Stretch (Releasing Tension)

 Flexor tension often arises from the hustle and bustle of daily life, and this stretch offers a moment of reprieve.
-As you sink into the stretch, envision your breath flowing through your hips, releasing any stress or fatigue.
+As you sink into the stretch, picture your breath flowing through your hips, releasing any stress or fatigue.
 With each mindful breath, your body opens up, creating more space for mobility and ease in your yoga practice, ultimately leading to a more harmonious flow.

 Stretches for Specific Yoga Poses